mianni1/MDE-Threat-Hunter/TESTING.md

 ### 2. GitHub Actions Testing

-The workflow will automatically trigger when you push to `staging` branch (just happened!).
+The workflow will automatically trigger when you push to `main` branch (just happened!).

 **Check the workflow run:**
 1. Go to: https://github.com/mianni1/MDE-Threat-Hunter/actions